arc-l/arc-l.github.io/index.md

 Dr. Yu is a recipient of the NSF CAREER Award and the Amazon Research Award in Robotics.
 His Erd&#337;s number is at its limit of 2.

+## Prospective Students

+We always look to working with motivated prospective students interested in fundamental and/or applied research in robotics.
+If you are interested in joining the ARC Lab, please read some of our recent papers and let Dr. Yu know **why** you find them interesting, what are some of the limitations, and how you would go about doing the work better.
+Generic inquries about "positions" at the lab will not be answered; in particular, saying some of our work is interesting without providing details is a red flag.

 ## Updates